gallo-json/air-pollution-forecast/docs/Reflection.md

 ### Frontend

 I am not a frontend guy.
 At first, I made a very nice UI for the website with simple HTML/CSS, but there were plenty of issues.
 The UI I made was not responsive at all, plus the fact that I was now limited to a three day forecast changed the number of boxes I needed.
 So I tried rearranging the boxes that had the AQI predictions in them but I could't, and it really frustrated me.
 The final and most important issue is that I had a hard time sending data from the frontend to the backend and vice versa.
+I did implement an interactive map with leaflet, but I had a hard time locating the user's clicks and sending that JSON coordinate.
 I did not have any expertise in this field and I didn't have much time to finish and edit my video for the competition, so I had to make a quick streamlit alternative.

 I find streamlit much easier to work with than HTML/CSS, but it is also much more limited.
+I found a useful leaflet map component for streamlit that returned the coordinates of a click, and that save me lots of time.
 The boxes I had to make with OpenCV because frontend HTML/CSS had frustrated me already.
 I ended up deleting my index.html file and lost all my progress.

 ## What I liked

+I liked the fact that I was able to help my community with this program.
+I did feel accomplished when completing this project because it took a lot of trial and error and commitment.
+People did use my website and I am very proud of that.

 ## What I learned